wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-next-js.md

 This installs the SDK package required to connect your React app with VWO.

-> Refer to the VWO FME React SDK documentation on [Installing the SDK](doc:fme-react-install)
+> Refer to the VWO FE React SDK documentation on [Installing the SDK](doc:fme-react-install)

 <br />